 Fifty Hatters — Jewish and gentile — gathered in the church’s gymnasium, where we lit a Hannukiah, schmoozed, taught the children about the story of Hannukah and, of course, ate a lot.

 It was the reverend’s first Hannukah celebration.
 There’s something very heartening about members of different faiths celebrating their common humanity.
 We often talk about faith and culture as a means of diving people, but it can just as easily be used to bring them together.

 A few of us Hatter Jews did a pandemic seder online and it went as well as you’d imagine singing Dayenu over Zoom would go.

 Still, it was nice to have a sense of belonging, particularly in these times of torment.

-Jeremy Appel is a Jewish journalist, living in Medicine Hat, AB.
+Jeremy Appel is a Local Journalism Initiative reporter, living in Medicine Hat, AB.